umputun/mpt/site/docs/index.md

 # Combine with other files for additional context
 mpt --git.diff --file "README.md" --prompt "Explain what these changes do"

+# Automatic branch diff detection: if you're on a feature branch with no uncommitted changes,
+# --git.diff will automatically show the diff between your branch and main/master
+git checkout feature-branch
+git add . && git commit -m "all changes committed" mpt --git.diff --prompt "Review this branch"  # Shows diff between feature-branch and main/master
 ```

 This is more convenient than the traditional pipe approach (`git diff | mpt ...`) because: